FidelityInternational/cicimages-tools/exercises/IaC/ansible/running_ansible/README.md

 This outputs the following:
 ```
 [OK] Starting container
-     Connect with: cic connect lvlup-ci_course-xxxxxxxxxxxxxxxx
+     Connect with: cic connect cic_container-xxxxxxxxxxxxxxxx
-     Stop with   : cic stop lvlup-ci_course-xxxxxxxxxxxxxxxx
+     Stop with   : cic stop cic_container-xxxxxxxxxxxxxxxx
 ```

 The container built out for ansible-playbook is now up and running and ready to be looked at.

-**Note:** to stop the container simply run `cic stop lvlup-ci_course-xxxxxxxxxxxxxxxx`
+**Note:** to stop the container simply run `cic stop cic_container-xxxxxxxxxxxxxxxx`

-Using the actual container name given from the `cic start` command run: `cic connect lvlup-ci_course-xxxxxxxxxxxxxxxx`
+Using the actual container name given from the `cic start` command run: `cic connect cic_container-xxxxxxxxxxxxxxxx`

 You will now be in a bash shell on the container itself.
 From here run: `curl localhost:80` to see that apache is alive and well.